deepak-mane/myGit/README.md

 `$ git push origin [name_of_your_new_branch]`
 When you want to commit something in your branch, be sure to be in your branch.
 Add -u parameter to set upstream.

+Create a new branch:
+git checkout -b feature_branch_name
+Edit, add and commit your files.
+Push your branch to the remote repository: git push -u origin feature_branch_name

 You can see all branches created by using :
 `$ git branch`
 Which will show :